 Cloud DevOps tools and ecosystems have matured.
 We are at a tipping point, as we can now deploy multi-regional data centers with production-ready applications in a matter of hours.
-Over the past few months CTP has implemented such transformations in AWS, and we recently adopted the same strategy to deploy on Azure in a more cloud agnostic way.
+CTP has implemented such transformations in AWS, and we’ve adopted the same strategy to deploy on Azure in a more cloud agnostic way.
 In order to execute at a faster pace, we made a few key technology decisions to let us make large strides with Azure.
 This article reviews the technical facets of those decisions.

 Zero Touch Deployments